 Regional Parks – are very large-scale parks that provide major recreational facilities not found in other city parks.
 These parks could be a destination or attraction for visitors and tourists with unique areas for specialty sports, concerts or festival areas.

 Examples: Henderson Lake Park, Nicholas Sheran Park and Legacy Park

-Natural Parks – are parks built to contribute to the aesthetics of communities by retaining or enhancing natural features, mature landscapes and native vegetation while also providing natural areas for wildlife habitats.
+Natural Parks – are river valley parks developed and maintained to contribute to the aesthetic of the city by retaining or enhancing natural features, mature landscapes and native vegetation while also providing natural areas for wildlife habitats.
 Currently includes preservation areas.

 Examples: Pavan Park, Indian Battle Park, and Popson Park

 Preservation Areas Examples: Alexander Wilderness Park, Elizabeth Hall Wetlands, and Cottonwood Park

 Downtown Core Park – are parks located downtown with focal points providing a setting for social and passive recreation, public events and festivals.